Adityaagrawal102/Adityaagrawal102/README.md

 <!--About Me -->
-A 4th-year student pursuing Bachelors in Computer science studies from Vellore Institute of Technology Chennai @VIT.
+A 4th-year student pursuing Bachelors in Electrical and Electronic Engineering from Vellore Institute of Technology Chennai @VIT.

 # 💫 About Me:
 👨🏻‍🎓 Vellore Institute of Technology, Chennai<br>🤖 Web & UI/UX Enthusiast<br>⚒️ Focusing on Contributing to Open Source and several projects<br>👨‍💻 Learning Java, React, Flutter <br>🛸 Robotics enthusiast<br>📸 Photographer